A Message about Coronavirus

 At the administrative level:

-- We have closed all Propel Schools through at least Tuesday, April 14, following Gov. Tom Wolf’s order
+- We have closed all Propel Schools, following Gov. Tom Wolf’s order

 - We are temporarily suspending professional travel to conferences and meetings